-It highlights that although we’re often keen to blame ourselves when objects appear to malfunction, it’s rarely the fault of the user but rather that of poor design.
+It highlights that although we’re often keen to blame ourselves when objects appear to malfunction; it’s rarely the fault of the user but rather poor design.

-Its cover boasts that “It could forever change how you experience and interact with your physical surroundings, open your eyes to the perversity of bad design and the desirability of good design, and raise your expectations about how things should be designed.”
+The book claims that: “It could forever change how you experience and interact with your physical surroundings, open your eyes to the perversity of bad design and the desirability of good design, and raise your expectations about how things should be designed.”

 2. The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity by Alan Cooper

-“The Inmates Are Running the Asylum argues that the business executives who make the decisions to develop these products are not the ones in control of the technology used to create them.
+The book argues that “the business executives who make the decisions to develop these products are not the ones in control of the technology used to create them.”

 3. The Elements of User Experience: User-Centered Design for the Web by Jesse James Garrett

-With so many issues involved—usability, brand identity, information architecture, interaction design— creating the user experience can be overwhelmingly complex.
-This new edition of The Elements of User Experience cuts through that complexity with clear explanations and vivid illustrations that focus on ideas rather than tools or techniques.
+“With so many issues involved—usability, brand identity, information architecture, interaction design— creating the user experience can be overwhelmingly complex.
+This edition cuts through that complexity with clear explanations and vivid illustrations that focus on ideas rather than tools or techniques.
 Garrett gives readers the big picture of user experience development, from strategy and requirements to information architecture and visual design.”

 4. Don’t Make Me Think: A Common Sense Approach to Web Usability by Steve Krug